Semiconductor Manufacturing International Corporation: N+2

 In 2021, SMIC started shipping 7 nm chips.

-N+2p/N+3
+N+3

 In February 2024, the Financial Times reported that SMIC is on track to mass-produce logic chips equivalent in performance to the 5 nm process node later in 2024; additional reports speculated that the 5 nm chips will be manufactured via stockpiled ASML "deep ultra-violet" (DUV) immersion lithography machines.
 The new chips are expected to be produced at SMIC's new Shanghai production lines for lead customer HiSilicon (Huawei's chip designing arm).
 It is likely that SMIC's new 5 nm-node processors will be employed for AI-training and to power smartphones.

 According to a Chinese patent granted in late 2023 to a company working with Huawei Technologies, certain transistors and interconnects feature sizes seen on chips in the 5 nm-node can be obtained using DUV immersion machines and a technique called "self-aligned quadruple patterning" (SAQP).

+In December 2025, TechInsights announced that it has conducted an exploratory teardown and analysis of the Kirin 9030 processor which powers Huawei's Mate 80 Pro Max smartphone, launched in November 2025.
+TechInsights' analysis confirmed that the Kirin 9030 is manufactured using SMIC's N+3 process, a "scaled evolution" of SMIC's 7 nm class process and indicates that SMIC is approaching "true 5nm-equivalent node without EUV lithography."